timberland-sig/suse-linux-poc/README.md

  * Run **make AUTOINST=1 inst**, hit ESC quickly after VM startup.
  * Open Boot Manager and start `EFI Internal Shell`, let `startup.nsh` run.
 The boot menu will be displayed.
+ * Open the boot manager again and watch out for an "NVMe" entry.
+If it doesn't exist, something went wrong, see below.
- * Stop the VM with `Ctrl-b x`, it will restart, and the Installation menu will be displayed
+ * Reset the VM from the EFI Menu, it will reboot.
+ * Select the DVD as boot device.
+The Installation menu will be displayed.
  * Edit the `Installation` entry, and add `console=ttyS0` to the kernel command line.
- * Start the installationx.
+ * Start the installation.
  * After installation, the installed VM will boot from NVMe-oF.
    The root password is "timberland".